fatboyzz/batch_process/README.md

 ## Why Batch Assign add-on
 Sometimes we want to set multiple properties with some simple rules.

-These rules including:
+These rules include

 - Renaming selected objects into "obj_000", "obj_001", ... sorted by their x position.
-- Renaming all bones of an armature from "bone_left" to "bone.L" and same changes to corresponding vertex groups.
+- Renaming all bones of an armature from "bone_left" to "bone.L".

 Batch Assign add-on helps you get these jobs done with one string instead of

 - Writing a 20 line python script with multiple for loops and takes you some time to debug.
-- Working with complecated renaming ui which may or may not reach your specific needs.
+- Working with complecated ui which may or may not reach your specific needs.
 - Doing them one by one.

 ## Warning